deptofdefense/anet/DOCUMENTATION.md

 ### SQL
 - To initiate the SQL database with the appropiate schema, run the command `bin\anet.bat db migrate anet.yml`.
-- [WRITE A BUNDLE PROVIDER THAT CREATES THE INITIAL ORG, POSITION, AND USER]
+- Initialize the database by running `bin\anet.bag init anet.yml`.
+This script will ask you a series of questions to seed you database with a default administrator account.

 ### NSSM
 - We recommend the use of the NSSM tool to register ANET2 as a service within Windows.
 - To do this [FILL IN THESE STEPS]

 ### Startup
 - To start the ANET2 server for quick testing, you can run `bin\anet.bat server anet.yml`.
-To start the ANET2 server for production use, use the NSSM tool to start the ANET2 service.
+- To start the ANET2 server for production use, use the NSSM tool to start the ANET2 service.
 The command for this is `nssm.exe start anet`

 ## Troubleshooting
 The recommended strategy for troubleshooting is to first identify where the error is occuring, either in the javascript in the browser, or an error on the application server.
-Start by opening the browser developer console and look at the network calls to look for any calls that are returning errors [ UPDATE THE GRAPHQL ENDPOINT TO THROW A NON-200 IN THE EVENT OF AN ERROR].
+Start by opening the browser developer console and look at the network calls to look for any calls that are returning errors.
 If there are any errors on the network calls, look to the server side log files for more information.
 If no errors are being returned, look for any errors in the browser console for more information.

 In the event there are still no errors, it might be necessary to troubleshoot the issue in a development environment that supports debugging breakpoints and variable watches.
 More information about how to setup and configure this environment can be found in the Developer Documentation below.